 4. Dealing With the Damage

-Snow removal, rehabilitation and repair efforts can cost a lot of money.
+Natural disasters can cause a lot of damage and require a lot of money to rebuild.
+Snow removal, rehabilitation and repair efforts and costs.
 For example, the city of Buffalo budgeted approximately $9 million for snow removal alone in 2014-2015.

 Some economists estimate the recent flooding caused by heavy rains in parts of Texas to cost anywhere between $200 million and $550 million.
 This cost accounts for physical damage, in addition to lost productivity and revenue.